Alex Winwood

-Alex Winwood (born 25 June 1997) is an Australian boxer.
-He competed in the men's flyweight event at the 2020 Summer Olympics.
-In the round of 32 he was beaten by Patrick Chinyemba from Zambia on points.
+Alex Winwood (born 25 June 1997) is an Australian professional boxer and Olympian, notable for being the first Noongar fighter to contest for a world title.
+He began boxing at a young age and achieved significant success in amateur competitions, including six National Championships wins and participation in two World Championships, the 2020 Tokyo Olympics and 2022 Birmingham Commonwealth games Games.

+In 2022, Winwood turned professional, winning the WBC international title in both the lightweight and straw-weight categories.
+On September 7, 2024, he fought for the world title in the featherweight division against an eight-time world champion in Perth, showcasing resilience despite losing the closely contested match.

 Early years

 Winwood is a Noongar man from Mandurah in Perth.
 He started boxing as a 15-year-old in high school and he loved it.
 He started training outside of school at the Eureka Boxing Club in Mandurah, where he was coached by Brian Satori.

 Winwood is the great-nephew of former professional Brian Bennell.